hailmikhail/FUS_wiki/Choose-ENB-or-Reshade.md

 The best option for low performance impact but high visual gains including a sharp image is the **VRVision** reshade option.

-**IMPORTANT:** If you want to use the Sensorium ENB you need to change the ini file of the AW_Cangar patch and set the tonemapper to 0.
+**IMPORTANT:** If you want to use the Sensorium ENB you need to change the ini using Bilago's Tool (start from MO2 in the dropdown): set `bUseFilmicCurve=0`.
 Probably also a good idea for the other ENBs although they don't explicitly demand it.
 Don't forget to switch it back on when choosing a Reshade again.

 ![image](https://github.com/Kvitekvist/FUS/blob/main/images/enb%20selection.png?raw=true)